Slow Cooker Mexican Pork

-This easy recipe creates flavorful, tender and versatile shredded pork that can be used in tacos, burritos or burrito bowls, quesadillas, or sandwiches.
+This easy, slow cooked pork recipe results in a flavorful, tender and versatile meat that can be used in tacos, burritos or burrito bowls, quesadillas, or sandwiches.

-This easy slow cooker Mexican pork is one of our family favorites.
+This slow cooker Mexican pork is one of our go-to family favorites.
 Here are just a few of the reasons we love it so much:

-- It’s really easy: The prep only takes five minutes (no searing required), so it’s truly a “set it and forget it” type of slow cooker meal.
+- Easy: prep only takes five minutes (no searing required), so it’s truly a “set it and forget it” type of slow cooker meal.

-- It’s versatile: You can use the meat in tacos, burritos, enchiladas, burrito bowls, rice bowls, quesadillas, sandwiches, or just about anything else you can think of!
+- Versatile: You can use the meat in tacos, burritos, enchiladas, burrito bowls, rice bowls, quesadillas, sandwiches, or just about anything else you can think of!

-- The leftovers freeze really well: Just put any leftover pork into a labeled freezer bag, and you’ll have dinner ready for another night in the future.
+- Freezes really well: Just put any leftover pork into a labeled freezer bag, and you’ll have dinner ready for another night in the future.
 This recipe makes enough for about two full dinners of for a family of four.

-- It’s customizable: Just like a taco, you can top or combine the pork with anything you like, so it’s a crowd-pleasing dish.
+- Customizable: Just like a taco, you can top or combine the pork with anything you like, so it’s a crowd-pleasing dish.

-- It’s delicious!
+- Delicious!
 I never get tired of making OR eating this pork!

 Some people like to use pork shoulder for making shredded pork dishes, but I prefer to use pork loin roast for this recipe because it’s leaner.
 There’s usually just one thin layer of fat on a pork loin roast, which can be removed easily after the pork cooks, as opposed to the shoulder which requires more labor-intensive fat removal.
 I really, really hate biting into a piece of meat fat, so I’m a big fan of the loin!

 I added a drained and rinsed can of black beans to the pork after it was done cooking since I was serving it over rice.
-I just served like that (hey, I was tired), but if you’re feeling motivated you can add all kinds of toppings, including:
+I just served like that (hey, I was tired), but if you’re feeling motivated you can add all kinds of toppings.

 - pinto beans